marcoalopez/GrainSizeTools/DOCS/_Plot_module.md

 # The plot module: visualizing grain size distributions

-The plot module allows several visualizations of the grain size distribution.
+The plot module includes a series of plots to visualize and characterize grain size populations.
 All methods of the *plot* module can be invoked by writing ```plot.*```, where * refers to the plot to be used.

-> 👉 If you write ``plot.`` and then press the tab key a menu will pop up with all the methods implemented in the plot module
+> 👉 If you write ``plot.`` and then hit the tab key a menu will pop up with all the methods implemented in the module

-The main method is named ```plot.distribution()``` and it allows to visualize the grain size population through the histogram and/or the kernel density estimate (KDE), as well as the location of the different averages in the distribution (Fig. 7).
-To use it we call this function and pass as an argument the population of grain sizes as follows:
+The main method is ```plot.distribution()```.
+The method allows to visualize the grain size population using the histogram and/or the kernel density estimate (KDE) and provides the location of the different averages (Fig 1).
+The simplest example of use would be to pass the column with the diameters as follows:

 ```python
 plot.distribution(dataset['diameters'])